Latest Nest news

 The Nest action agenda facilitated by ARACY and its 3000 members, in collaboration with Bupa Health Foundation (BHF) – is the culmination of almost three years' work by leading thinkers, service providers and advocates who were motivated by evidence showing our children and youth are lagging behind across key international health and wellbeing indicators.

-The action agenda draws on our consultation with over 4000 Australian young people and families, outcomes from The Nest Summit (Phase 1) late last year, evidence from the 2013 ARACY Report Card: The wellbeing of young Australians and a review of effective interventions.
+The action agenda draws on our consultation with over 4000 Australian young people and families, outcomes from The Nest Summit (Phase 1) in November 2012, evidence from the ARACY Report Card: The wellbeing of young Australians (2013) and a review of effective interventions.

 The Nest action agenda details key evidence-based, preventive-focused priorities to improve child and youth wellbeing across Australia, and includes six operational principles (page 7) and six priority directions (page 9) to mobilise collective efforts to achieve this.